 New schools pledge support for the Great Barrier Reef

-St Lawrence State School is among 11 new schools showing their support for the Great Barrier Reef by signing up for the Reef Guardian Schools program.
+Gooburrum State School in Bundaberg is one of fourteen new schools to show their support for the Great Barrier Reef by signing up for the Reef Guardian Schools program.

-The 11 schools have joined over 111,000 students from over 285 schools across the state taking part in the Great Barrier Reef Marine Park Authority's environmental education program.
+They join over 113,500 students from 285 schools across Queensland engaged through the Great Barrier Reef Marine Park Authority's (GBRMPA) environmental stewardship and education program.

-GBRMPA Reef Guardians Director Karen Vohland congratulated the schools on joining the program that will see students become stewards for the Reef.
+GBRMPA Reef Guardians Director Karen Vohland congratulated the school on joining the program that sees students become stewards for the Reef.

 "Through the program, schools have undertaken energy audits, created worm farms, grown their own fruit and vegetables and taken part in local litter clean ups.

-"The program also encourages schools to create partnerships with local environmental groups and get involved in local, state and federal government environment initiatives aimed at protecting the Reef."
+"The program also encourages schools to create partnerships with local environmental groups and get involved in government environment initiatives aimed at protecting the Reef.

-The other new schools to join the program are:
+The other 13 schools to join the program are:

-Tully State School and Mount Molloy State School – Cairns and Far Northern region
+- Tully State School, Mount Molloy State School, Trinity Anglican School (Kewarra Beach Junior School), Trinity Anglican School (White Rock Senior School) – Cairns and Far Northern region

 Name: GBRMPA media